To feel your best, you need choices.

 Hello, Hormones

-There are a few key sex hormones whose functioning (and decline) affect vaginal health:
+There are a few key sex hormones whose functioning (and decline) affect vulvovaginal health:

 Estrogen